Get insider access

 3.78 dB

 This speaker gets loud enough to fill an average-sized living room with sound, but it isn't suitable for larger or more open spaces.
-There's some compression as you push it to max volume, especially in the bass range.
+There's some compression compared to similarly sized speakers, like the Anker Soundcore Select 2S, as you push it to maximum volume.
+This is particularly evident in the bass range, where you can hear some pumping artifacts.

 Active Features